Driving Licenses and Personal ID Cards

 In order to obtain a veteran’s driver’s license (free or paid), the applying veteran must take their DD Form 214 and proof of residency to a GDVS Veterans Field Service Office for verification.

-The veteran must then take the completed DS-516, together with all required identifying documents (birth certificate or passport; Social Security card; two documents showing residential address; and, if applicable, name change documentation) to a Georgia Department of Driver Services (DDS) office.
+The veteran must then take the completed Certificate of Eligibility (DS-516), together with all required identifying documents (birth certificate or passport; Social Security card; two documents showing residential address; and, if applicable, name change documentation) to a Georgia Department of Driver Services (DDS) office.
 A DDS representative will administer a vision exam, verify the veteran's eligibility, and issue a veteran's driver's license.

 For more information, call 678-413-8400, or visit the Department of Driver Services.